AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 });
 ```

-I recommend following this pattern rather than baking the logic for the controls into the carousel class definition itself.
+I recommend following this pattern rather than hardcoding the logic for the controls in the carousel class definition.
 This way, the carousel class does not need to worry about cloning the right template or defining the HTML itself.
 Moreover, this allows you to create the navigation controls however you want.
 For example, maybe you want to use `document.createElement`, or maybe you already have a pre-built component.

 {% aside %}
 Because we're appending the controls to the carousel's root, they are last in the component's tab order.
 This means that if the carousel images contain focusable elements like links, a user won't be able to tab to the buttons until they reach the end of the carousel.
-However, this shouldn't create any usability issues because the buttons are not *necessary* for keyboard users—they're an affordance for mouse and touch users.
+However, this shouldn't create any usability issues because the buttons are not _necessary_ for keyboard users—they're an affordance for mouse and touch users.
 Keyboard users can still scroll the carousel with their arrow keys.
 {% endaside %}

 {% aside %}